We often get the question “How much does whole life insurance cost,” so we put together the following whole life insurance rates by age charts below.

 15 | $24 | $44 | $71 | $145 |

-Now, you may be able to get the whole life insurance rates above if you are in great health.
-However, when it comes to personalized whole life insurance quotes, the premium payment you pay for your coverage can vary depending on how your policy is designed.
+Now, you may be able to get the whole life insurance rates above if you qualify at the top health class.
+However, when it comes to personalized whole life insurance rates, the premium payment you pay for your coverage can vary depending on how your policy is designed.

 Death Benefit vs Cash Value

 So, here is an important point.
-The higher your initial death benefit, the more your life insurance will cost.
+The higher your initial death benefit, the more your life insurance will cost (and the higher the agent’s commission).
 Many people are led to believe they need to maximize the death benefit.
 However, that is often not the case.

 Often, maximizing your cash value accumulation, and focusing on cash value growth, is the better option.
 Creating a high cash value life insurance policy gives you the benefit of a policy that grows cash value quickly, that will also grow your death benefit as you get older.